LABREPORT | JUL. 2008

 ESTEEM measures how highly the brand is regarded and respected – in short, the brand's ability to be forgiven.

-KNOWLEDGE is the brand's ability to influence the behavior, actions, and lifestyles of its consumers – how much consumers embody the brand's inner workings.
+INFLUENCE is the brand's ability to change and impact the behavior, actions, and lifestyles of its consumers – how much consumers embody the brand's inner workings.

 BRAND STRENGTH is the sum of Differentiation and Relevance.
 It shows the brand's propensity to stay current and forward-thinking even in the midst of heavy competition and a demanding consumer base.
 Brand Strength can measure the likelihood of the brand to succeed in the future.